panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 This version of the component that uses the classnames tool is declarative and easy to understand.

-If you'd need to add another class (for example to handle `isErrorLoading`), the version that uses classnames grows without significantly affecting the readability.
+If you'd need to add more CSS classes (for example to handle `isErrorLoading`), the version that uses classnames grows without significantly affecting the readability.

 ## 5. Conclusion

-The string interpolation in JavaScript is implemented by the template strings.

-The template strings are defined by wrapping the sequence of characters into a pair of backticks `` `I'm template string` ``.
-The placeholders to insert values into the template string have the format `${expression}`, for example `` `The number is ${number}` ``.

 The string interpolation is a great feature.
-Its main use case is to insert values into string literals in a relatively short and readable manner.
+It helps in inserting values into string literals in a concise and readable manner.
 And avoid the clumsy string concatenation approach.

+In JavaScript, the template strings implement the string interpolation.

+The template strings are defined by wrapping the sequence of characters into a pair of backticks `` `I'm template string` ``.
+The placeholders to insert values have the format `${expression}`, for example `` `The number is ${number}` ``.

-Make sure not to overcomplicate the string literal.
+Do not overcomplicate the string literal.
 If the template string uses complex expressions, try to introduce intermediate variables to store the expressions before putting them into placeholders.

-I use string interpolation often in my code, and I recommend you do it too.
+As soon as you need a value inserted into a string literal, the template string is the way to go.